ctrlo/GADS/changelist.md

 - Added option to add a reason for account rejection
 - Added mandatory fields to account requests
 - View All can be turned on for all curvals
+- User deleted date can now be used in curvals

 ## Fixes